Aliases for NPY5R Gene

 Receptor for neuropeptide Y and peptide YY.
 The activity of this receptor is mediated by G proteins that inhibit adenylate cyclase activity.
 Seems to be associated with food intake.
 Could be involved in feeding disorders

 Neuropeptide Y (NPY) receptors are a family of Gi/o-protein-coupled receptors that are currently divided into four subtypes: Y1, Y2, Y4 and Y5.
-NPY receptors mediate a diverse range of biological actions including stimulation of food intake, anxiolysis, modulation of circadian rhythm, pain transmission and control of pituitary hormone release.
-All four NPY receptor subtypes are found at high concentrations in the brain and colon and are also found in a wide variety of peripheral tissues at lower levels.
-The human genes encoding Y1, Y2 and Y5 receptors are located on chromosome 4q31.3-q32 and the human gene encoding Y4 is located on chromosome 10q11.2.
+NPY receptors mediate a diverse range of biological actions including stimulation of food intake and modulation of circadian rhythm.